 The booklet for this programme is translated into the following languages (Arabic, Simplified Chinese, French, German, Polish, Portuguese, Romanian, Russian and Ukrainian) and is available here.

 Post Vaccination Advice

 If you have any other queries please contact the schools immunisation programme office in your area.
-The contact phone numbers are available here in English and Irish.

 The following information materials are available for healthcare professionals carrying out this programme.

 Click on the link you require to download the document